CorbinFoucart/PythonForMATLABUsers/exercises/numpy.md

-# micro-assignment 1: `NumPy` and reading a documentation
+# micro-assignment 1: `NumPy` and reading documentation
 Learning to read documentation is a skill that's just as important (if not more important) than writing new code.
 This assignment can be thought of as a way to practice working with `NumPy` and also to practice reading and understanding